Taylor Swift, Selena Gomez win big at Teen Choice

 "You guys are what got me through this last year," she said to screaming fans at the Teen Choice Awards.
 "Love is louder, I love you guys so much."

-Other top honours went to "Twilight" actor Robert Pattinson, who was named choice vampire for his role in the popular romance movies.
+Other top honors went to "Twilight" actor Robert Pattinson, who was named choice vampire for his role in the popular romance movies.
 He was also named best movie actor in a drama.

 Numerous other winners, including Cameron Diaz, Ashton Kutcher, Blake Lively and the cast of TV show "Glee," were announced.
 A list will be posted at www.teenchoiceawards.com.